SandroErba/spiking-p-system/README2.rst

 Refer to the ``Technical_info.pdf`` document for a detailed explanation of:

-- the internal structure and functioning of the simulator,
+- the internal structure and functioning of the simulator
-- how networks are defined,
+- how networks are defined
-- and how to extend or modify them.
+- how to extend or modify them

 ----------------------